 Honduras is a small country in Central America, south of Mexico.
 The country is largely Roman Catholic, thus a place where people still believe in miracles.
-Whether miraculous or not, there is something going on in the Departmento de Yoro in Honduras.
-Annually now for more than a 100 years, it has been raining fish.
+Whether miraculous or not, there is something going on in Yoro, Honduras.
+Annually now for more than 100 years, it has been raining fish.
 It is something known locally as Lluvia de Peces.
 In English, the Lluvia de Peces means “Rain of Fish.”

 The Legend of the Raining Fish

 Local legend says that the raining fish is a miraculous answer to the prayers of Father Jose Subirana.
 In the mid to late 1800s, the area was suffering greatly from poverty.
 Father Subirana, who was a visiting missionary, prayed that the people get ample food to end their hunger.
 God answered his prayers by making it rain fish in Yoro.
 Thus began the Rain of Fish, or so the story goes.

 National Geographic supposedly sent a team to Honduras to investigate the Rain of Fish in the 1970s.
 They confirmed that the event was taking place and attempted to explain it.
 The team found that the fish were not from local waterways, but they were freshwater, not saltwater, fish.
 This meant they had to have come from rivers, lakes, ponds or streams.
 Another interesting find was that they were all the same blind species of fish.
 That led them to believe that the fish were coming up from underground, rather than raining down from the sky.

 Note: The writer of this article was unable to find the National Geographic issue that this information was published in, though there are several reliable claims to its existence.
 Unfortunately, without it, it is impossible to say if the researchers actually looked to see if the fish were coming from the sky or not.
 If you know the month and year this information was in National Geographic, please leave a comment for us.